Multi-band Emission from Star-Disk Collision and Implications for Quasi-Periodic Eruptions: Introduction

 For SMBH masses of order $10^6 \, M_\odot$ and orbital periods of hours-days, the Keplerian velocities are roughly $(0.05-0.2)\,c$ where $c$ is the speed of light.
 If the orbiter is a star, its Bondi-Hoyle radius is significantly smaller than its stellar radius, and the interaction is mostly geometrical rather than gravitational \citep{linial2023emri+}.
 The impact of a supersonic flow traversing a star has been previously studied in the context of a supernova explosion occurring in a binary system \citep[e.g.][]{wong2024shocking,prust2024ejecta}.
 However, in the QPE context, the ram pressure exerted upon the star as it passes through the disk is significantly weaker than in the case of a nearby supernova explosion, implying that the stellar structure is affected less severely.
 Recently, \citet{yao2025star} studied star-disk collisions numerically, with an emphasis on stellar ablation.
-They found that a small fraction of the envelope is removed from the star following repeated disk passages, and that the consequent interaction between the disk and stripped stellar atmosphere can be a promising source to contribute to QPE flares.
+They found that a small fraction of the envelope is removed from the star following repeated disk passages, and that the consequent interaction between the disk and stripped stellar atmosphere can be a promising source to contribute to QPE flares. \cite{linial2025qpes} recently presented an analytical framework for studying the tidal evolution and emission arising from ablated stellar material colliding with the disk, highlighting its possible role in setting QPE emission properties.